 Delivery Time and Cost

 Delivery is usually on the next day, although for short distances same-day deliveries may be possible.
 On the other hand, sending parcels to distant locations, such as Hokkaido or Okinawa, can take two days.
 Desired drop-off dates and times can be specified.
-Many companies allow deliveries to be delayed for a few days (typically up to one week).
+Many companies allow deliveries to be delayed for a few days (typically by up to one week).
 Express options at a higher cost are also offered by some of the companies.

 The cost of using takuhaibin depends on the type, size and weight of the package and the destination.
 Below are some typical prices just to give a rough idea: